Abd2k27/fetal-ultrasound-classification/README.md

 - **Limitations**: In a strict clinical production setting, this split should be patient-level to prevent "sister" images (from the same patient) from appearing in both training and validation sets.
 This is documented here to demonstrate awareness of **data leakage** challenges in medical imaging.

 ---
-*Created for portfolio purposes to demonstrate expertise in Medical Computer Vision.*
+*Created for portfolio purposes to demonstrate my interest in Medical Computer Vision and Deep Learning.*